Image

 Illegal Search and Seizure

 Law enforcement often makes procedural errors violating an individual’s Fourth Amendment rights under the Constitution.
-The Combs Waterkotte defense team always has your rights, your future, and your best interests in mind in Clark County, MO.
-If evidence was seized illegally, your Clark County, MO child pornography defense lawyer will argue its inadmissibility.
+The Combs Waterkotte defense team is vigilant in protecting your rights, future, and best interests.
+Law enforcement can occasionally push the limits on getting a warrant or may search beyond the scope of that warrant.
+If evidence against you was seized illegally, your child pornography defense lawyer will argue it is inadmissible.

 Entrapment

-Entrapment can manifest in various circumstances throughout the Clark County, MO area.
-This defense asserts that you would not have committed the offense if law enforcement hadn’t initiated contact with you and persuaded you to do so.
-In some cases, officers may induce individuals to purchase content that wasn’t clearly labeled or believed to be child porn, only to arrest them for buying child porn.
-Entrapment occurs more frequently than we might know – particularly when law enforcement runs a child porn sting operation which may round up multiple people, not all of whom are guilty.
+Entrapment can manifest in various scenarios throughout the Clark County, MO area.
+This defense asserts that you would not have committed the offense if law enforcement hadn’t contacted you and persuaded you to do so.
+Officers could also try to induce individuals to purchase content which wasn’t clearly labeled or believed to be child porn, only to arrest them for buying child porn.
+Entrapment happens more often than we might realize, especially in instances where law enforcement conducts child porn sting operations, rounding up multiple individuals, not all of whom are guilty.

 Psychological Addiction/Mitigating Circumstances

-While not guaranteed to result in acquittal, claiming a psychological addiction to child pornography is a possible means to reduce your sentence or, in some cases, avoid imprisonment via a treatment program and probation.
-Your Combs Waterkotte Clark County, MO defense attorney may present a variety of mitigating factors, like mental health issues, a history of abuse or neglect, extreme stress or anxiety, family conflict, lack of guidance as a child, and more.
+While not guaranteed to result in acquittal, claiming a psychological addiction to child pornography is a possible means to minimize your sentence or, in some cases, avoid imprisonment via a treatment program and probation.
+Some mitigating factors your Combs Waterkotte Clark County, MO defense lawyer can present could include mental health issues, a history of abuse or neglect, extreme stress or anxiety, family conflict, lack of guidance as a child, and more.

 Child Pornography Defense Lawyer Clark County, MO | Clark County, MO Criminal Defense Attorneys | Combs Waterkotte

-Don’t Wait – Connect With a Clark County, MO Child Pornography Defense Lawyer Right Now at Combs Waterkotte
+Don’t Wait – Contact a Clark County, MO Child Pornography Defense Lawyer Right Now at Combs Waterkotte

-Child pornography charges are serious and can have lasting, if not permanent, implications on your reputation and future in Clark County, MO.
+Child pornography charges are serious and can cast enduring, if not permanent, shadows on your reputation and future in Clark County, MO.
 But, as serious as they are, there are defenses available from the skilled and tenacious Combs Waterkotte legal team.
-Don’t risk navigating the uncertainties and complexities of the Clark County or Missouri legal system alone.
+Attempting to navigate the uncertainties and intricacies of the legal system in Clark County or Missouri along is risky.

-We know that good people often find themselves in unfortunate circumstances in Clark County and throughout Missouri.
+We know that good people often find themselves caught in unfortunate circumstances in Clark County and throughout Missouri.
 We’re here to help.
-Call our expert Clark County, MO child pornography defense lawyers right away at (314) 900-HELP or complete our online contact form to schedule a free, confidential case review.
+Call our accomplished Clark County, MO child pornography defense lawyers right away at (314) 900-HELP or complete our online contact form to arrange a free, confidential case review.

 View Service Areas